openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 Every member is associated with the class declaration it is declared in.

-Field, method, accessor and constructor declarations can have access modifiers (see :ref:`Access Modifiers`):
+Field, method, accessor, and constructor declarations can have access modifiers (see :ref:`Access Modifiers`):

--  *public*,
+-  *Public*,
--  *protected*,
+-  *Protected*,
--  *internal*, or
+-  *Internal*, or
--  *private*.
+-  *Private*.

 A newly declared field can hide a field declared in a superclass or superinterface.

-A newly declared method can hide, implement or override a method declared in a superclass or superinterface.
+A newly declared method can hide, implement, or override a method declared in a superclass or superinterface.

 .. index::